eyeseast/moby-dick/chapters/093_chapter-91.md

 “What’s the matter with your nose, there?” said Stubb.
 “Broke it?”

+“I wish it was broken, or that I didn’t have any nose at all!” answered the Guernsey-man, who did not seem to relish the job he was at very much.
+“But what are you holdingyoursfor?”

 “Oh, nothing!
 It’s a wax nose; I have to hold it on.
 Fine day, ain’t it?
 Air rather gardenny, I should say; throw us a bunch of posies, will ye, Bouton-de-Rose?”

 “What in the devil’s name do you want here?” roared the Guernseyman, flying into a sudden passion.